 The 2006 Cape Town Convention on International Interests in Mobile Equipment has not been ratified in respect to mortgages or liens on aircraft, so the domestic Aviation Mortgage Law is applicable.

-There are several Japanese laws broadly covering the marine transportation business in relation to ships and vessels.
-For example, the Ships Act stipulates the requirements for owners of Japanese-flagged vessels, the Marine Transportation Act sets the rules on the marine transportation and ship chartering business, the Mariners Act sets the rules on the working conditions for crew on Japanese-flagged vessels, and the Ships Safety Act stipulates the standards on navigation of vessels for the safety of human life.
+There are several Japanese laws broadly covering marine transportation business in relation to ships and vessels.
+For example, the Ships Act stipulates the requirements for owners of Japanese-flagged vessels, the Marine Transportation Act sets the rules on marine transportation and ship chartering business, the Mariners Act sets the rules on the working conditions for crew on Japanese-flagged vessels and the Ships Safety Act stipulates the standards on navigation of vessels for the safety of human life.

 Chapter 3 of the Commercial Code (maritime law) broadly covers commercial transactions or issues concerning shipping, maritime and admiralty.

-The Railway Mortgage Act makes provisions for mortgages secured on complete railway facilities incorporated as 'foundations'.
+The Railway Mortgage Act makes provisions for mortgages secured on complete railway facilities incorporated as foundations.

 ii Specific practices

-Because of the requirements for ownership registration as described in Section II.i above, a structure has been developed in Japan to allow an aircraft to be registered in Japan while the economic ownership thereof remains with a foreign entity.
+Because of the requirements for ownership registration as described in Section II.i, a structure has been developed in Japan to allow an aircraft to be registered in Japan while the economic ownership thereof remains with a foreign entity.
 Under this structure, the aircraft is sold by a foreign entity, usually to a Japanese special purpose company (the Japanese owner) that is wholly owned by a local Japanese entity (usually a Japanese trading company).
 This satisfies the nationality and corporate structure requirements of the Aviation Act.
 The aircraft is registered in the name of the Japanese owner, and all the rights to possess and use the aircraft are transferred back to the foreign owner pursuant to a conditional sale arrangement.
 Additionally, the Japanese owner must transfer the ownership rights of the aircraft to the foreign owner upon the foreign owner's exercise of its repurchase option in exchange for payment of a nominal sum.
 The Japanese owner also grants a priority mortgage in favour of the foreign owner to secure the obligation to transfer the ownership.

-Japanese maritime law was originally intended to cover Japanese-flagged vessels owned by Japanese owners, and there have been many disputes over the issues of whether mortgages on foreign-flagged vessels are recognised, and whether liens on foreign vessels are created for credit or claims brought under contracts governed by foreign law.
+Japanese maritime law was originally intended to cover Japanese-flagged vessels owned by Japanese owners, and there have been many disputes over the issues of whether mortgages on foreign-flagged vessels are recognised and whether liens on foreign vessels are created for credit or claims brought under contracts governed by foreign law.
 This is a matter of international conflict law, and no clear answer has yet been supported by Japanese statute.

-In the established Japanese system, the JRTT directly finances each railway operator, upon obtaining funds from a variety of financial resources.13 Railway operators obviously prefer to undertake railway construction or provide services in a stable investment environment so that the investment is beneficial in the long term.
+In the established Japanese system, the JRTT directly finances each railway operator, upon obtaining funds from a variety of financial resources.8 Railway operators obviously prefer to undertake railway construction or provide services in a stable investment environment so that the investment is beneficial in the long term.
 Railway facilities are leased or assigned to railway operators by the JRTT, which retains ownership.
 Finance for train construction is usually obtained by debt finance, vehicle trust, lease or leveraged lease.

 i Regulatory capital and liquidity